⚡ Key Facts

 📋 Practical Info

-Visa: Citizens of most Western countries receive 90-day visa-free entry under the CA-4 agreement (shared with Guatemala, El Salvador, Nicaragua).
-Check current requirements for your nationality.
+Visa: US, EU, Canadian, and Australian citizens enter visa-free for 90 days under the CA-4 agreement (shared with Guatemala, El Salvador, Nicaragua).

 16